20180518/CGMH/README.md

 # Constrained Sentence Generation via Metropolis-Hastings Sampling
 ## Introduction ##
-CGMH is a sampling based model for constrained sentence generation, which has a lot of applications such as keyword-to-sentence generation, paraphrase and sentence correction.
+CGMH is a sampling based model for constrained sentence generation, which can be used in keyword-to-sentence generation, paraphrase, sentence correction and many other tasks.
 ## Examples ##
-- Running examples:
+- Running example for parahrase:  (All rejected proposal is omitted)
-  (Paraphrase)
   what movie do you like most . ->
-  which movie do you like most . (replace what with which) ->
+  which movie do you like most . (`replace` what `with` which) ->
-  which movie do you like . (delete most) ->
+  which movie do you like . (`delete` most) ->
-  which movie do you like best . (add best) ->
+  which movie do you like best . (`insert` best) ->
-  which movie do you think best . (replace like with think) ->
+  which movie do you think best . (`replace` like `with` think) ->
-  which movie do you think the best . (add the) ->
+  which movie do you think the best . (`insert` the) ->
-  which movie do you think is the best . (add is)
+  which movie do you think is the best . (`insert` is)

-  (Correction)
-  in the word oil price very high right now . ->
+- Running example for sentence correction: in the word oil price very high right now . ->
-  in the word , oil price very high right now . (add ,) ->
+  in the word , oil price very high right now . (`insert` ,) ->
-  in the word , oil prices very high right now . (replace price with prices) ->
+  in the word , oil prices very high right now . (`replace` price `with` prices) ->
-  in the word , oil prices are very high right now . (add are)
+  in the word , oil prices are very high right now . (`insert` are)

 - Extra Examples for sentence correction:
   origin: even if we are failed , we have to try to get a new things .->
-  generated: even if we are failing , we have to try to get some new things
+  generated: even if we are failing , we have to try to get some new things .

   origin: in the word oil price very high right now .->
   generated: in the word , oil prices are very high right now .